techlore/website/criteria.md

 Services come and go.
 Developers come and go.
 Ideas come and go.
 We appreciate services that have a consistently good history in prioritizing user safety.
 We prefer services with 3+ years of mostly positive history as a starting point for passing the test of time.
 One thing is announcing a new messenger, another is maintaining one for 5+ years.

 ## 9 - Audited & Trusted ✅
-Broadly, we do our best to list services that have been formally audited, and/or have a great deal of trust within the privacy & security community.
+Broadly, we do our best to list services that have been formally audited—publicly, and/or have a great deal of trust within the privacy & security community.
 Trust is ultimately subjective and highly personal - which is why we take a broader approach to evaluating what's generally trusted by the community as a whole, in addition to analyses performed by experts.

 ## 10 - Evolving 📈
 Lastly, we prefer services that are consistently evolving.
 User threats are growing in sophistication, and services that evolve with those threats are massively important to protecting users.